 The Chemistry of Eggs Mark as Favorite (0 Favorites)

-In this lesson students will learn that vinegar can react with the Calcium in an egg shell to make it rubbery.
+In this lesson students will learn that vinegar can react with the calcium carbonate in an egg shell.
 First, the students will listen to the teacher read a book about eggs.
-The teacher will then put an egg in a jar with vinegar and let it set for two days.
+The teacher will then put an egg in a jar with vinegar and leave it for two days.
 Students will make a prediction about what they think will happen to the egg, and then together they will investigate the final results.

 By the end of this lesson, students should be able to

 - Describe the meaning of chemical change.

 - Understand that combining two substances can result in a chemical reaction/change.

 - Make a hypothesis based on their knowledge of a situation.

 This lesson supports students’ understanding of

 - Chemical Reactions

 Lesson: 45 minutes for lesson, 2 days for full results